rediacc/www/src/content/docs/en/cli/api-reference/permissions.md

 #### Business Rules

 - User must be authenticated with valid credentials
-- Target user must exist in your company
+- Target user must exist in your organization
-- Permission group must exist in your company
+- Permission group must exist in your organization
 - Can only assign groups with equal or fewer privileges
 - Only administrators can assign users to Bridges group
-- Cannot remove last active administrator from company
+- Cannot remove last active administrator from organization
 - Changes take effect immediately for active sessions
 - Higher privilege tokens are automatically downgraded
 - Assignment is logged with token modification count